-Business Highlights - Q1 FY2024:
+Business Highlights - Q1 and Q2 FY2024:

 In October 2023, the Company established a relationship with one of the four largest Japanese trading houses or "sogo shosha".
 Through this partnership, Electrovaya products are being marketed to a host of Japanese and international OEMs representing a significant boost to the Company's sales reach.
+The trading house was identified as Sumitomo Corporation in a press release on April 29th, 2024.